 This credit is available to those who are TANF eligible and eligible for the federal child and dependent care credit.
 Generally, an individual who pays someone to care for a dependent or a child who is under age 13 is allowed a credit.
 Maine only claims expenditures for households with a child under 18.
 The Maine credit is equal to 25% of the federal credit.
-The Maine credit is doubled (50% of the federal credit) if a quality child care facilities are certified through the Maine Department of Health and Human Services.
+The Maine credit is doubled (50% of the federal credit) if a quality child care facility is used.
+Quality child care facilities are certified through the Maine Department of Health and Human Services.
 Expenditures are only claimed for families below 200% FPL.